makersacademy/chitter-challenge/README.md

 Wrote a feature test for the user to see log out link only if they are already logged in.
 Red.

-- Added Log out link in ER that displays if user logged in.
+- Added Log out button in form, using ER that displays if user logged in.

 Green.

-Wrote a feature test for a logged in user to be able to click Log out and for it to log them out (no longer see their handle displayed, and see log in link).
+Wrote a feature test for a logged in user to be able to click Log out and for it to log them out (no longer see their handle displayed, and see flash notice).
 Red.

--
+- Wrote log out form to post to /sessions/destroy.
+- Added route for /sessions/destroy to clear the session, set a flash notice, and redirect to homepage.

 ## Reflections